News & Media

 Vintage 2017 is over for another year and looking promising at both Wingara sites.

-Mildura winemaker Frank Newman reports, “Harvest proceeded at a snail’s pace and was around five weeks later than last year.
-A cooler, wetter spring has slowed ripening to a marked degree and, as with Coonawarra, this season seems more like those experienced 10-15 years ago.
-Slow ripening augered well for quality, which at this stage is looking fantastic."
+Mildura winemaker Frank Newman reports, “Harvest proceeded slowly this year.
+As of the second week of March we had crushed just 2000 tonne - five weeks behind last year.
+A cooler, wetter spring slowed ripening to a marked degree and, as with Coonawarra, this season seems more like those experienced 10-15 years ago.

 Deakin Estate’s family owned vineyards lie near Mildura in north west Victoria, Australia.
 Here, the mighty Murray River weaves across the land, bringing life to the region.
 As one of the world’s longest navigable rivers, the Murray stretches for 2,500 kilometres, bordered by a tapestry of quintessential Australian flora, including magnificent gum trees.
 For over 40,000 years, this river sustained the region’s traditional owners, the Latje Latje people, whose deep connection to the land centres around the timeless Murray – now central to Deakin Estate’s unique terroir.